-In fiscal 2016 - 2017, Casio conducted such CSR surveys amongst 238 suppliers in Japan, and 317 in China and Thailand respectively.
+In fiscal 2017 - 2018, Casio conducted such CSR surveys amongst 225 suppliers in Japan, 245 in China and 66 in Thailand respectively.
 All suppliers fully participated in the survey and received feedback from Casio.
+Casio helped them to improve the activities by giving them the ideal form of CSR procurement which Casio seeks.

-In addition, Casio also implemented on-site inspections at 7 and 6 suppliers in China and Thailand respectively, which were conducted mainly by the local staff, the members of the CSR Promotion Project newly launched amongst Casio's overseas production subsidiaries.
+In addition, Casio also implemented on-site inspections at 8 suppliers in China and 6 in Thailand, which were conducted mainly by the local staff, the members of the CSR Promotion Project launched amongst Casio's overseas production subsidiaries.
+Casio continues the on-site inspections to suppliers to realize the ideal situation.

-Casio also accepted customer audits focused on CSR issues at three production subsidiaries at the request of three major global retailers.
+Casio also accepted customer audits focused on CSR issues at 3 production subsidiaries at the request of 3 major global retailers.